Let the rivers of the world show you how to be resilient in life. Dive in, as we share inspiring examples and stories of resilience from the rivers.

 Resilience is how you recharge not how you endure.
 We normally believe that resilience depends on strength.
 This is only half true.
 It is the lack of recovery period which depletes our resilience.
 Not being able to rest weakens the mind, and erodes our health.
 Overwork, overstimulation, poor sleep affects us deeply.
 Losing our resilience leads to burnout and worse.

 A river will stop flowing if it is not recharged.

 Learning to be resilient requires wisdom and courage, foresight and willpower.
 The river insights in this article are a way to travel into your mind.
 We cover many stories and examples that will take you on a journey within.
 An enquiry, which leads you to discover your own path to resilience.
 Finding answers to the questions at the end of each section will create a map of resilience for your life. *The short resilience film at the end of this post, is a gift from the rivers.
 An uplifting message from a beautiful mountain stream.

-2. Resilience Example: A Story from Nature
+5. Resilience Example: A Story from Nature

 The Yarlung Tsangpo river is known as the roof of the world and is the highest river in the world.
 The river is often called as the “Everest of Rivers” because of its extreme conditions and lofty elevation.
 The average elevation being about 4000 meters, Yarlung Tsangpo starts from the Angsi Glacier in Tibet and runs across Tibet, India and then meets The Bay of Bengal.
 It has to navigate its way through multiple mountain ranges.
 While leaving the Tibetan Plateau, the river forms the world’s largest and deepest canyon, Yarlung Tsangpo Grand Canyon which is much longer than the Grand Canyon.
 The Yarlung Tsangpo is certainly one among the most unusual and inspiring rivers of the world.